 The goal of Dr. Lord’s research research program is to improve our understanding of disease transmission, particularly for vector-borne diseases.
 With an improved understanding of transmission, we are better able to predict outbreaks or the consequences of invasion of new pathogens or vectors, and are also better able to develop control strategies.

 Dr. Agunbiade joined the University of Florida in 2018 as a biosecurity and integrated pest management lecturer.
 She received her M.Phil in Entomology from the University of Ghana in 2002, Ph.D. in Entomology from the University of Illinois at Urbana-Champaign in 2014 and was a post-doctoral fellow at Yale University.

 Endowed Professor and Coordinator for the Urban Pest Management Certificate

 Dr. Koehler started his career in 1972 as a medical entomologist for the U.S. Navy after receiving his Ph.D. from Cornell University.
 He is currently an endowed professor at the University of Florida, where he specializes in urban entomology, and is the coordinator of the urban pest management certificate program.
 Over the years, his research has focused on developing and investigating new technologies for the management of cockroaches and fleas, an emphasis on the reduction of pesticide usage in urban environments and the study of biological factors of pests that affect their growth and development.

-Cameron Jack has been interested in beekeeping since his youth and now teaches several courses related to honey bees and apiculture at the University of Florida.
+Dr. Cameron Jack has been interested in beekeeping since his youth and now teaches several courses related to honey bees and apiculture at the University of Florida.
 His goal is to create an educational program that prepares students for the many challenges associated with beekeeping and to train those interested in entering the beekeeping workforce.
-He is also responsible for coordinating the distance education efforts at the Entomology and Nematology Department.
-He serves as an academic advisor for all M.S. non-thesis online students and students enrolled in certificate programs.